 14.7.
 CCS may publicise its involvement with the Customer for its own marketing purposes, and any such publication shall not constitute an unlawful disclosure of Confidential Information for the purposes of this clause 14.

 15.1.
 The parties acknowledge that the factual arrangement between them dictates the classification of each party in respect of the Data Protection Legislation.
-However, the parties anticipate that the Customer shall act as a Controller and CCS shall act as a Processor and in any such case:
+However, the parties anticipate that the:

 15.1.1.
 CCS shall be a Controller where it is collecting and using Personal Data in relation to the management of its Customer accounts; and

-15.1.2.
-CCS shall be a Processor where it is Processing Personal Data in relation to the Data Processing Particulars in connection with performing its obligations under a Contract.
+15.1.2. the Customer shall be a Controller and CCS shall be a Processor where CCS is Processing Personal Data in relation to the Data Processing Particulars in connection with performing its obligations under a Contract.

 15.2.
 CCS shall comply with, and shall procure that any Affiliates comply with, the provisions of the Data Protection Legislation in relation to all Personal Data that is Processed by it in connection with a Contract.